The Committee consisted of the following Members:

 On the example that I think the hon.
 Lady was starting to give, until fairly recently Reading football club had a tradition that anybody who had played for the club for 10 years received a testimonial.
 It was not a contractual term, but it is difficult to see how that is anything other than expected earnings as part of employment.
 Is it not right that it should be taxed accordingly?

 The problem is working out the grey areas in this.
-It may be the case with everybody at Reading, but if there were only one or two people in that role before who filled the same criteria and this is the third person who happens to fill the same criteria and they get a testimonial, is it the case that that could be considered customary, despite the fact that they had no expectation of the testimonial?
+It may be the case with everybody at Reading, but if there were only one or two people in that role before who met the same criteria and this is the third person who happens to meet the same criteria and they get a testimonial, is it the case that that could be considered customary, despite the fact that they had no expectation of the testimonial?
 I understand that this is only for a certain group of people who have a supported testimonial through third-party organisations, rather than through the club itself.
 I get that we are not discussing the widest possible definition here, but I am concerned that that particular part of the language is incredibly woolly and could have been made better so that all of us and sportspersons, clubs and third-party organisations could understand the meaning of “customary”.

 Let me respond to as many of those points as possible.
 We have had a discussion of the impact of these measures on charities.
 Without repeating myself too much, we expect this to have a minimal impact.
 Where the sporting testimonial committee and the sportsperson make use of payroll giving, there would be no impact whatsoever.
 Were an individual to receive the money themselves and then pay tax and take advantage of gift aid, there would be a different tax treatment.
 Obviously, that would be the choice of the individual.
 The sportsperson and the sporting testimonial committee could and should choose to use payroll giving, which is a very generous and unlimited relief.